2022 Davis Cup

 Canada defeated Australia 2–0 in the final of the 2022 Davis Cup.
 It was the 110th edition of the Davis Cup, an international competition between teams in men's tennis, and was sponsored by Rakuten.
 The Russian Tennis Federation were the defending champions, but they and Belarus were disqualified from competing in international events due to the 2022 Russian invasion of Ukraine.

+Bhutan, Burundi, DR Congo, Laos, Maldives, Nicaragua, and Tanzania made their first appearances in the tournament.